10 Years of Radio in the Classroom

 by Andy Sennitt, 9 May 2003

-In 1993, a newly qualified Canadian schoolteacher called Neil Carleton had a brilliant idea: he decided to use shortwave listening as a teaching aid.
+In 1993, a newly qualified Canadian school teacher, named Neil Carleton, had a brilliant idea.
+He decided to use shortwave listening as a teaching aid.
 Through publicity on international broadcasts and in publications such as Passport to World Band Radio, Neil was able to make contact with other teachers around the world whom he inspired to start similar projects in their own schools

 By means of a regular newsletter, The Shortwave Classroom, teachers were able to share ideas and information about using radio to teach geography, social studies and other subjects.
-The aim was to use shortwave broadcasts to familiarise the students with languages and cultures they might otherwise not encounter, and to give practical instruction in using shortwave receivers.
+The aim was to use shortwave broadcasts to familiarize the students with languages and cultures they might otherwise not encounter, and to give practical instructions in using shortwave receivers.

 A number of international broadcasters, including Radio Netherlands, have actively supported the Radio in the Classroom project by supplying station souvenirs such as mouse pads, stickers and pens as well as frequency schedules.
 We’ve also set up a special Web page exclusively for the students in Neil Carlton’s workshops so they can interact with the staff of our English department.

-On Friday 23 November 2001, astronaut Frank Culbertson, KD5OPQ, spoke from aboard the Space Station with nine youngsters at the McKenzie Public School in Almonte, only the second Canadian school to be so honoured.
+On Friday 23 November 2001, astronaut Frank Culbertson, KD5OPQ, spoke from aboard the Space Station with nine youngsters at the McKenzie Public School in Almonte, only the second Canadian school to be so honored.
 The contact occurred at 5.47 AM local time, so pupils planned an “astronaut-style breakfast” on the day of their contact.
-For his efforts in organising the event, Neil received a Teaching Innovation Award from the Upper Canada District School Board.
-The reward recognises teachers for their exemplary efforts and achievements in the teaching profession.
+For his efforts in organizing the event, Neil received a Teaching Innovation Award from the Upper Canada District School Board.
+The reward recognizes teachers for their exemplary efforts and achievements in the teaching profession.